habitat-sh/habitat/README.md

 Once you run the `curl` command, you'll notice that your redis instance sees the configuration has changed, and automatically reconfigures iteslf.
 Neat!

 But you don't want just one redis instance.
 You need a cluster.
 Cancel the running instance with ^C, then open three more terminal windows.
-(If you're using iterm, go ahead an put all three in one split window, and then link their inputs things.)
+(If you're using iTerm, go ahead an put all three in one split window, and then link their inputs.)

 Now run in each terminal window: